npgrosser/autowired/README.md

 ### Configuring Autowired Fields with Context Attributes

+Using `cached_property` and `property` allows us to define our own factory functions for components.
+However, for simple use cases, this is unnecessarily verbose.
 To configure your autowired fields with attributes of the context-instance, you can also directly reference these attributes in the field definition.

 Here is how you could rewrite the previous example: